How to Protect Your Privacy

 use resume distribution services!

-provide your Social Security Number (including your Driver's License, if your SSN is the same as your license number), your bank account number, or your mother's maiden name
+provide your Social Security Number (including your Driver's License, if your SSN is the same as your license number), your birth date, your bank account number, or your mother's maiden name

 to anyone approaching you about a potential job.